phetsims/paper-land/docs/setup/creator.md

         ??? example "JS Example"
             ```js
-            // Assuming addModelPropertyMultilink and other utilities are defined
             phet.paperLand.addModelPropertyMultilink(dependencies, () => {
               const description = "The current score is now 10.";
               // Logic to speak the description